 Every time I walked by her house, I noticed her stairway painted red.
 I knew red was a Christmas color, and wondered if her parents were going to paint it a different color when the Christmas season ended.
 They never did.
 Every body else's stairs were grey, or speckled with a black and white-colored concrete.
 And every time I walked by, those red stairs struck me as being so unusual and out-of-season.
 Every now and then, our mothers would see each other from across their shared fence and make the standard inquiries regarding the children.
 The little blond-haired girl was now an adult living elsewhere in the neighborhood.
 I would ask about her, but don't recall ever receiving a definitive answer from my mother.

 I hadn't seen or heard from her since grammar school ended.
-Years passed, relationships started and stopped.
-Marriages began and ended.
-Life went on, and lessons were learned.
+Years passed, marriages began and ended, lessons were learned and life went on.
 Social Networking was born and our old friends became new again.
-And one of those old-new friends was the little blond-haired girl; whose last memory I had was of watching her walk away.
-Serendipity would play its part and bring us together as friends and then lovers.
+And one of those old new friends was the little blond-haired girl; whose last memory I had was of watching her walk away.
+Serendipity would play its part and bring us together again.
 I see her daily.
 I watch her wake in the morning, and go to sleep at night.
 The slight limp she had as a young girl, the result of a birth defect, is still present today.
 I now understand why she crossed that room to comfort me.
 The kind, compassionate soul who wanted to ease my pain years ago is as gracious and courteous today as she was then.
 And as I watch her walk, I'm constantly reminded of that Kindergarten day when the little blond-haired girl walked away from me.
-Her gait still pronounced and entrenched in my mind; except now she walks towards me – only 45 years later, and still that pretty little blond-haired girl I remembered so well...
+Her gait still pronounced and entrenched in my mind; except now she walks towards me – only 45 years later, and still that pretty little blond-haired girl I remembered so well.

 Greg Sacchet – September 5th, 2012